Limespy/limesqueezer/README.md

 Patch Version indicate implementation.
 These are bugfixes, typo corrections, documentation clarifications.
-In Patch Version incementation the _intention_, i.e. intended documented specification of the Minor Version is **not** changed, only the implementation.
+In Patch Version incementation the only the implementation is changed and **not**  _intention_, i.e. intended documented behaviour of the Minor Version is **not** changed
 So undocumented behaviour may change but documented behaviour stays same.

 Releases on PyPI after version 1.1.1 will all have nonzero versions.
 Versions such as 1.2.0 or 2.0.3 are reserved for development and would be available on from the source reposotory.

+TL;DR
+- Undocumented behaviour can change erraticly, without warning, and without

 ## Changelog